ellakk/5v5dota2ai-addon/README.md

-# The Dota2 AI Framework project
+# The DotA 2 AI 5v5 Framework project
 **General disclaimer: this project is not affiliated with Valve.
 It's an academic research project.**
 ## About
 A 5v5 framework developed by Kalle Lindqvist and Dennis Nilsson, an extension of a previous 1v1 framework developed by Tobias Mahlmann.